The 10 Best Pre-Med Schools in the US

 Location: St. Louis, Missouri

-The University of Washington, another of the best pre-med schools, can fast-track students toward a medical degree.
+The University of Washington can fast-track students toward a medical degree.
 Students can take the pre-med undergraduate class requirements through the Washington University pre-health program while earning their bachelor’s.

-Students can apply for early decision until November 1st.
+Students can apply for Early Decision until November 1st.
 Applicants will hear back by December 16th.
-The second round of early decision goes until January 1st, with an admission response by February 16th.
-Regular decision deadlines are on January 1st, with response release on April 1st.
+The second round of Early Decision goes until January 1st, and students get admission responses by February 16th.
+Regular decision deadlines are on January 1st, with response releases on April 1st.

 FAQs: Best Pre-Med Schools